Scotland Survive Fiji Fright In Autumn Nations Series - UrduPoint

 Fiji's Vinaya Habosi was sin-binned in the 61st minute for a high tackle on Scotland replacement Rory Sutherland and Livai Natave also saw yellow after Cameron Redpath was denied a 73rd minute try following a knock-on.

-Moments later, however, Scotland had a fourth try when White gathered from the back of the scrum and darted over.
+Moments later, however, Scotland had a fourth try when White darted over from the back of a scrum.

-Scotland wing Darcy Graham was yellow-carded in the last minute but by then the hosts had made the game safe.